json420/degu/doc/degu.server.rst

 :class:`Request`
 ''''''''''''''''

-.. class:: Request(method, uri, headers, body, script, path, query)
+.. class:: Request(method, uri, headers, body, mount, path, query)

     A namedtuple used to represent an HTTP request.